Stovetop Milk Steamer

 Functionality Improvements

-- Stability My Moka is made of aluminum and, therefore, very lightweight.
-When frothing the milk, you’ll ideally hold the jug in one hand while opening the valve with the other.
+My Moka is made of aluminum and, therefore, very lightweight.
+While frothing the milk, you'll ideally hold the jug in one hand while opening the valve with the other.
 This device, however, it prone to tipping over, making it less enjoyable to use.